What does a Chief Information Officer do?

 - Pros:

-- High salary and benefits
+- High salary potential.

-- Influence on company strategy
+- Influence on company direction and strategy.

-- Collaboration with top executives
+- Collaboration with senior leadership.

 - Cons:

-- High pressure and responsibility
+- High pressure and responsibility.

 What is the job outlook for a Chief Information Officer?

-Currently 64 Chief Information Officer job openings, nationwide.
+Currently 50 Chief Information Officer job openings, nationwide.

 Continue to Salaries for Chief Information Officer